 Her messenger took a few feeble but nimble steps back.
 She stumbled in horror, pressing backwards against the bush.
 Her voice stammered.
 “Amethyst, n-no you really don’t need-“

-Amethyst’s muzzle was an inch away from her face.
+Amethyst shoved forward until muzzle was an inch away from Amber’s face.
 “Go,” she growled, her voice low and menacing.
 “Or I will make you.”

 With a yelp, Amber turned and fled clumsily to the bushes.
 And in a flash of light, she was gone, and one single star twinkled in the sky.
-The wraith of Amber was gone, back up into the sky where she would stay.
+The wraith of the she-cat was missing, back up into the night where she would stay.

 Amethyst snarled to the sky, hoping her oath had reached Peace Grove.
-The Equinox is going on right now, she thought coldly.
+The Equinox is going on right now, probably, she thought coldly.
 In that exact moment, she let herself completely ossify.
+In a flash her necklace glowed so bright it looked as if it would crack and splinter into a million shards.
 She leaped, flapping her feathered violet wings.
-She rose into the livid sky as the breeze grew intense, flattening her fur and whistling in her ears.
+She rose into the livid sky as the wind grew intense, flattening her fur and whistling in her ears.
 Amethyst’s necklace seemed to glow red in its’ purple core, but it disappeared in a flicker.
 Rising, the ground fell away as she soared, pushing herself against the current and gliding with dauntless energy.
 The night sky was like her; completely free.
 A weight, even if mental, had been lifted off of her shoulders like a burden she no longer must carry.
 This was the life she had always imagined – and this was the life she deserved.
-She looked down at her home one last time as she entered the livid depths of the sky, but felt no remorse.
-She snarled to the foreboding ground one last time, and then she flew on, far, far away from the place she had always knew.
+She looked down at her home one last time as she entered the foreboding depths of the sky, but felt no remorse.
+She snarled to the ground one last time, and then she flew on, far, far away from the place she had always knew.

 Despite the newfound freedom, one dark question still throbbed in her mind.
 The strange orange spirit who had come to deliver the omen.
-Her voice had been so calm, and with that, she had summoned a terrible blaze.
+Her voice had been so smooth, and with that, she had summoned a terrible blaze.
 Even with that, the flames simply melted away.
 Was it all a trick of the light?
 Had the ghost somehow manipulated her mind?
 She had felt no heat.
-But the terror that had been pulsing through her veins was real.
-And why had the she-cat asked if Amethyst knew her?
-Was she supposed to?
-But the real question is, how did the mysterious orange cat know Amethyst?
+But what she did know for certain was that the terror that had been pulsing through her veins was all too real.